freeradical13/freeradical13.github.io/index.md

 A [constitutive gene][] is transcribed continually.
 A facultative gene is only transcribed when needed.

-A [transcription factor][] is a protein that controls the rate (activators or repressors) of gene transcription.
+A [transcription factor][] is a protein that controls the rate of gene transcription through activators and/or repressors.
 In eukaryotes, transcription factors may bind to one or more [control elements][] (such as [enhancers][]) of a gene which are non-coding DNA sequences that may exist upstream of the promotor and impact activity on the promoter through mediator proteins.

 DNA may also transcribe non-protein-coding RNA called [noncoding RNA][] (ncRNA) including [microRNA][] (miRNA) and [small interfering RNA][] (siRNA) which may inhibit mRNA translation.
 Another type of ncRNA called [long noncoding RNA][] (lncRNA) has functions such as deactivating the second X chromosome in females.